Escaping from HTML

 echo or print.

-There are four different pairs of opening and closing tags
+In PHP 5, there are up to five different pairs of opening and closing tags

-configuration file.
-As such, while some people find short tags
+tags.
+As such, while some people find short tags and

 Also note that if you are embedding PHP within XML or XHTML